 - Connected dozens of job seekers and hiring managers

-- Profiled local experts
+- Profiled dozens of local experts

 Pre-COVID, Innovation Nights were hosted and sponsored by various companies and venues who brought us into their space to further the cause of local innovation.
 The events showcased local startups and their innovative new products.
 We also had experts on hand who were available to the attendees and startups and other founders to provide expertise and knowledge in their sectors.
 Today, our events are virtual but we try to ensure they contain the same level of startup and new product promotion, networking and community-building.

 MIN was originally designed to be a “stone soup” event enabled by Greater Boston’s innovation community.
 Remember the folk story of Stone Soup?
 Hungry travelers arrive at a poor village, where everyone claims to have nothing to share.
 So the travelers create a fire, hang a pot of water over it and place a stone inside, telling one and all that they are creating “stone soup,” which will taste better with a little flavoring — a carrot, a potato, even a little piece of meat.
 Soon everyone in the village has contributed “just a little something” and everyone enjoys a wonderful feast.

 From these humble beginnings of borrowed tables and shared resources MIN has evolved into New England’s premier innovation showcase.
 The innovation ecosystem is now an influential community of business professionals and influencers.
 Venues, sponsors and partners include: